xrsheffield/website-1/content/_index.md

 {{< link_box >}}

-## Next meeting
+## Extra creative event

-Our next 'Monday' meeting is actually on TUESDAY 11 April this week.
-And its NOT at Union Street but at the [KIAC arts studio](http://www.kiac-sheffield.org) (Kelham Island).
+In addition to our Monday meeting on 17th April we are having another creative event on **Tuesday 18th** from 6pm to 9pm.
+This is a chance to get creative to make banners, placards and anything else need for The Big One and other future protests.
+This will be at the [KIAC arts studio](http://www.kiac-sheffield.org) (Kelham Island).

 The address is: